Platelet-Rich Plasma (PRP)

 There are several similarities between the processes involved in wound healing and those necessary for regeneration of skin.
 When the skin is wounded, growth factors accumulate at the site of injury and interact synergistically to initiate and coordinate healing.
 The growth factors decrease tissue inflammation, stimulate collagen development, grow new blood vessels and elastin fibers, laydown the matrix that holds and thickens cells together, and stimulate hyaluronic acid production.
 These cellular processes have shown in clinical trials to be beneficial to enhancing and improving aging skin.

-In addition, we’ll soon be offering PRP for two other exciting new areas: for hair regrowth in male and female pattern baldness and the “O” shot, which helps increase blood flow to the vaginal area to improve sex drive, increase orgasms, and combat painful intercourse.
-Stay tuned for more information on these exciting advancements!
+In addition, we offer PRP for two other exciting new areas: for hair regrowth in male and female pattern baldness and the “O” shot, which helps increase blood flow to the vaginal area to improve sex drive, increase orgasms, and combat painful intercourse.